 - ½ cup extra virgin olive oil

 - Line a baking tray with grease-proof paper.
 If using a cookie sheet, line this with parchment paper.

 - Mix the oat flour and baking powder in a large mixing bowl.
 Stir in matcha powder.

 - In a separate bowl, whisk together the olive oil, milk, vanilla extract, and honey until emulsified.

 - Combine the wet and dry ingredients into one bowl.
 Knead or fold together until a dough forms.

 - Using a spoon, scoop the dough out into 20 little balls onto the prepared tray.
 Then press each cookie ball down slightly with the spoon.
 Bake for 12-15 minutes or until baked through.

 - Once cooked, remove from the tray onto a cooling rack and allow to cool.
 Enjoy!

 With the extra dash of green matcha, these Little Leprechaun Cookies will blow the socks of your friends this St. Patrick’s Day!
 And you can be sure the added cosmopolitan touch will certainly add flavor for discussion.

-Whether you are celebrating St. Patrick’s Day with your friends, family, loved ones or even as the hippest mom at your child’s classroom party, these desserts will be a hit!
+Whether you are celebrating St. Patrick’s Day party with your friends, family, loved ones or even as the hippest mom at your child’s classroom party, these desserts will be a hit!
 Not only will they taste incredible and look amazing with their green St. Patty’s day theme, but they are also healthy and nourishing at the same time.
-Whichever dessert you choose to make for St. Patrick’s Day, I hope it’s a fun day filled with lots of Irish cheer, nutritiously satisfied leprechauns and smiles as big as the rainbow!
+Whichever dessert you choose to make for St. Patrick’s Day, I hope it’s a fun day filled with lots of Irish cheer, nutritiously satisfied leprechauns, and smiles as big as the rainbow!